-If you opt out you will still be a member of the pension plan and will pay employee contributions however you will not benefit from any reductions to the NI you pay.
-You can subsequently decide to opt in from 1st April each year.
+If you opt out you will still be a member of the pension scheme and will pay employee contributions however you will not benefit from any reductions to the NI you pay.

 Where can I get more information?

 If you have any questions, you may find the answers in the following section, if not, please visit www.leeds.ac.uk/hr/pensions or contact the Pensions+ Helpline on ext 38823.